-[0115] In one embodiment, the transgenic microalgae described herein co-expresses a heterologous nucleic acid which is not involved in the regulation of the LC-PUFAs biosynthetic pathway, for example a glucose transporter gene as shown in example 5 together with a heterologous nucleic acid involved in the regulation of the LC-PUFAs biosynthetic pathway such as OtElo5.
-As shown in the example, a vector can be used allowing co-expression of two heterologous nucleic acids involved in the regulation of different traitsone for omega-3s, and one which allows the alga to be grown in the dark, by the expression of a glucose transporter.
+[0080] In one embodiment, the transgenic microalgae described herein co-expresses a heterologous nucleic acid which is not involved in the regulation of the LC-PUFAs biosynthetic pathway, for example a glucose transporter gene as shown in example 5 together with a heterologous nucleic acid involved in the regulation of the LC-PUFAs biosynthetic pathway such as OtElo5.
+As shown in the example, a vector can be used allowing co-expression of two heterologous nucleic acids involved in the regulation of different traits-one for omega-3 s, and one which allows the alga to be grown in the dark, by the expression of a glucose transporter.
 If the cells are then provided with an exogenous carbon source such as glucose, they can grow in the dark.
 Thus, in one embodiment, an exogenous carbon source such as glucose is provided when culturing algae expressing a gene involved in the regulation of the LC-PUFAs biosynthetic pathway such as OtElo5 and a glucose reporter.
 Examples of nucleic acids that can be used according to the invention encoding a glucose reporter are shown in SEQ ID No. 23 and SEQ ID No. 25.
 Respective peptides are shown in SEQ ID No. 24 and SEQ ID No. 26.

-[0116] As used herein, the words "nucleic acid", "nucleic acid sequence", "nucleotide", or "polynucleotide" are intended to include DNA molecules (e.g. cDNA or genomic DNA), RNA molecules (e.g., mRNA), natural occurring, mutated, synthetic DNA or RNA molecules, and analogs of the DNA or RNA generated using nucleotide analogs.
+[0081] As used herein, the words "nucleic acid", "nucleic acid sequence", "nucleotide", or "polynucleotide" are intended to include DNA molecules (e.g. cDNA or genomic DNA), RNA molecules (e.g., mRNA), natural occurring, mutated, synthetic DNA or RNA molecules, and analogs of the DNA or RNA generated using nucleotide analogs.
 It can be single-stranded or double-stranded.
-Such nucleic acids or polynucleotides include, but are not limited to, coding sequences of structural genes, anti-sense sequences, and noncoding regulatory sequences that do not encode mRNAs or protein products.
+Such nucleic acids or polynucleotides include, but are not limited to, coding sequences of structural genes, anti-sense sequences, and non-coding regulatory sequences that do not encode mRNAs or protein products.
 These terms also encompass a gene.
 The term "gene" or "gene sequence" is used broadly to refer to a DNA nucleic acid associated with a biological function.
 Thus, genes may include introns and exons as in genomic sequence, or may comprise only a coding sequence as in cDNAs, and/or may include cDNAs in combination with regulatory sequences.
-In one embodiment of the various aspects of the invention, cDNA sequences synthetic (deduced) open reading frames, analogous to cDNA are pre-
+In one embodiment of the various aspects of the invention, cDNA sequences synthetic (deduced) open reading frames, analogous to cDNA are preferred.

-[0117] For the purposes of the invention, "transgenic", "transgene" or "recombinant" means with regard to, for example, a nucleic acid sequence, an expression cassette, gene construct, a vector or an autonomous replicating element such as an artificial chromosome comprising the nucleic acid sequence or an organism transformed with the nucleic acid sequences, expression cassettes or vectors according to the invention, all those constructions brought about by recombinant methods in which either are not located in their natural genetic environment or have been modified by recombinant methods, such as mutagenesis, it being possible for the modification to take the form of, for example, a substitution, addition, deletion, inversion or insertion of one or more nucleotide residues.
-The natural genetic environment is understood as meaning the natural genomic or chromosomal locus in the original microalgae or the presence in a genomic library.
+[0082] For the purposes of the invention, "transgenic", "transgene" or "recombinant" means with regard to, for example, a nucleic acid sequence, an expression cassette, gene construct, a vector or an autonomous replicating element such as an artificial chromosome comprising the nucleic acid sequence or an organism transformed with the nucleic acid sequences, expression cassettes or vectors according to the invention, all those constructions brought about by recombinant methods in which either

-- (a) the nucleic acid sequences encoding proteins useful in the methods of the invention, or - (b) genetic control sequence(s) which is operably linked with the nucleic acid sequence according to the invention, for example a promoter, or
+[0083] (a) the nucleic acid sequences encoding proteins useful in the methods of the invention, or

+[0084] (b) genetic control sequence(s) which is operably linked with the nucleic acid sequence according to the invention, for example a promoter, or

-(c) a) and b)
+[0085] (c) a) and b)